Optimization & Upgrades | ECOMAX Combustion

 The Challenge of DLN Tuning – Controlling Emissions and Managing Combustor Dynamics

-However, a better solution is available, whereby the user could monitor the performance of a gas turbine combustor without bringing a tuner to site.
-A necessary tool is a Combustion Dynamics Monitoring system (CDMS) that allows the acoustic behavior of each combustor to be continously observed and documented.
+However, a better solution is available, whereby the user could monitor the performance of a gas turbine combustor without bringing a tuner to the site.
+A necessary tool is a Combustion Dynamics Monitoring system (CDMS) that allows the acoustic behavior of each combustor to be continuously observed and documented.

 Optimal Operating Objectives